hamzajawad123/e-commerce_sales_analysis/README.md

 > Note: Datasets are uploaded on kaggle due to size problem on github.

-You can access them from below link:
+You can access these datasets from this link:
 [Datasets](https://www.kaggle.com/work/datasets)

 ---